gaffe23/gaffe-ota2/switchy/README.md

 	0x08048595 in ?? ()
 	gdb-peda$

-So, we know that the text messes up the terminal, but one thing we can do is to pipe it into `xxd` to see what the output is in hex.
-Let's do that in another terminal and see what it looks like:
+At this point, I want to check to see if the output we're getting here actually matches what the overall program output.
+The output messes up the terminal, but we can still read the output precisely by piping it into `xxd`. `xxd` will show us what the output is in hex, and will not attempt to print non-ASCII characters.
+Let's briefly try this in another terminal and see what the output looks like:

 	$ ./7fcdb7907692cbd6ea87600ab11377b3 | xxd
 	0000000: 63db 7ddb 97ea 4cc9 260e 07b7 0d69 ae1f  c.}...L.&....i..
 	0000010: b71f fcdb fcb7 1ffc dbfc b7a6 fc69 510e  .............iQ.
 	0000020: c946 0a                                  .F.

-We can see that the first byte of the output is indeed `0x63`, so it looks like this is where that output is coming from.
-Let's step into the next call to `0x8048470` and see if this continues to hold true.
+We can see that the first byte of the output is indeed `0x63`, so it looks like we are at the actual spot in the program where this first byte of output is generated.
+Let's step into the next call to `0x8048470` and see if this continues to hold true:

 	[-----------------------------------------------------registers-----------------------------------------------------]
 	EAX: 0x6c (b'l')